Note:

 Governance

 We use research, policies, risk assessments, and other strategies and initiatives to support and protect the rights and dignity of our customers, colleagues, third parties and communities.
-The governance structures that manage and oversee these, each feed into their relevant Executive and Board sub-committees and into meetings of the Executive Committee.

 Supporting policies and processes